Harassment, bad behaviour 'must stop', city council says

 The issue was raised at the March council meeting where deputy mayor Debbie Arnott highlighted the problems of bullying and sexual harassment in the workplace.

-The council's chief executive officer Peter Schneider said in the foreword a staff survey had revealed a "disturbingly large" proportion of staff had experienced harassment and inappropriate behavior directly related to gender bias.
+The council's chief executive officer Peter Schneider said in the foreword a staff survey had revealed a "disturbingly large" proportion of staff had experienced harassment and inappropriate behaviour directly related to gender bias.

 "This must stop," he says.